 Neck Disability – Online Form To Determine & Monitor Neck Related Disability

 Neck pain is a frequent problem.
 It will become persistent for about 30 to 50 percent of sufferers, therefore comprising one of the more significant factors associated with disability as well as work force decline.
+The neck disability index can give you a baseline and follow up at any time to monitor progress.

 Neck pain may have an effect on a person’s day to day living.
 Persistent or chronic neck pain leads to significantly greater medical expenses as well as reduces work capability.
 Therefore, it is essential to evaluate the degree of self rated neck disability and the online form is an important and consistent indicator